atiselsts/spacescanner/README.md

 CoRunner internally uses [Copasi](http://copasi.org) to execute the optimizations.

-**CoRunner** at the moment supports greedy and exhaustive search strategies when looking for .
+**CoRunner** at the moment supports greedy and exhaustive search strategies when looking for the minimal satisfying number of parameters.
 "Smarter" search strategies are planned as future additions.

 **CoRunner** is easy to use and configure.
-It has two interfaces:
+There are two ways how to work with CoRunner:
 * a command-line interface that expects a configuration file in JSON format as the only argument;
 * a web interface that allows the user to interactively configure, start, and stop the optimizations, as well as see their results graphically.